- The role of Council

-Government is carrying out an independent review of local government arrangements.
-This review will identify how our local democracy and governance system needs to evolve over the next 30 years to improve the social, cultural, economic, and environmental wellbeing of our communities, and to actively embody Te Tiriti o Waitangi (the Treaty of Waitangi).
+Government has carried out an independent review of local government arrangements.
+This review identified how our local democracy and governance system needs to evolve over the next 30 years to improve the social, cultural, economic, and environmental wellbeing of our communities, and to actively embody te Tiriti o Waitangi (the Treaty of Waitangi).

-The review is not a local government-led review, but it could have far-reaching implications for us and our community.
-Fundamentally, a reform will change the system local government operates within, including:
+The review was conducted by an independent panel.
+If its recommendations are implemented, they will have far-reaching implications for us and our community.
+Fundamentally, a future reform will change the system local government system, by determining:

 - how decisions are made and by whom (including roles functions and partnerships)